ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 * RequestCount - # of requests over 1 or 5 minute interval

-## Elastic Load Balancing Service

-If you know there is a lot of traffic on the way, call AWS and get them to "pre-warm" your ELB.

-### Logging
+## Logging

-Strangely [ELB Logging](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html) is disabled by default and are generated on a best-case situation so data might be missing; logs are stored in S3 and taken either every hour OR ever 5 minutes.
+Strangely [ELB Logging](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html) is disabled by default and are generated on a best-case situation so data might be missing; logs are stored in S3 and delivered every hour OR every 5 minutes.

 The log file name includes the end-time, ip address of the ELB and a random generated string.
 The logs themselves include a timestamp, client:port, backend:port, user_agent and the important: